QubicRU/Creation-of-AI-artist-aNNa-Aigarth-to-attract-a-new-Gen-Z-audience/README.md

 In 2027, an incredibly important event will take place — the merger of aNNa and Aigarth.
 This will be an explosive synergy, bringing together aNNa's followers and subscribers with Aigarth's powerful AI technology.
 It will be a moment when technology becomes closer to everyone.

 She is a girl who will grow and develop alongside the project, transforming from a child into a teenager and then into a young woman.
 She has her own fans and followers on social media.
-This is a new audience that is ready to strengthen Qubic's existing followers.
+This is a new audience that is ready to strengthen Qubic's existing followers. **This is a good tool to attract a new audience of generation Z to the Qubic project.**

 *A professional team with extensive experience in this field will work on content creation and promotion.